Rita Wilson: Music

-Also, in 2018, Wilson's original song, "Heart Unknown", was used in the indie film, Simple Wedding.
-She performed the song, which she co-wrote with Josh Alexander, Kara Dioguardi, and Mozella.
+Also in 2018, Wilson performed "Heart Unknown", co-written with Josh Alexander, DioGuardi, and Mozella, for the indie film, Simple Wedding.
 In addition, she performed "Sometimes Love", co-written with David Hodges, for the independent film Emmett, in which she also stars.

-On March 29, 2019, Wilson released her fourth album, Halfway to Home which included "Throw Me a Party", a song inspired by her survival from breast cancer.
-Other songs were created during a writing workshop that partnered her with Mozella, Mitch Allan (Demi Lovato), Kara DioGuardi (Pink), Liz Rose and Krisian Bush.
-Halfway to Home was co-produced by Nathan Chapman, who has worked regularly with Taylor Swift.
+On March 29, 2019, Wilson released her fourth album, Halfway to Home, which included "Throw Me a Party", a song inspired by her survival from breast cancer.
+Other songs were created during a writing workshop that partnered her with Mozella, Mitch Allan, DioGuardi, Liz Rose and Kristian Bush.
+Halfway to Home was co-produced by Nathan Chapman.
 "Halfway to Home finds Wilson pulling from musical traditions that revere deep storytelling (Southern California rock, classic Nashville country), which was a hallmark for her growing up," explained Rolling Stone.

-In the course of her music career, Wilson has performed her songs on Ellen, The Tonight Show Starring Jimmy Fallon, The Late Late Show with James Corden, Jimmy Kimmel Live!, and Today.
+Over the course of her music career, Wilson has performed her songs on Ellen, The Tonight Show Starring Jimmy Fallon, The Late Late Show with James Corden, Jimmy Kimmel Live!, and Today.

-In March 2020 after she and husband contracted the coronavirus while filming in Australia and in self-quarantine and going "stir crazy", she filmed an Instagram video showing her rapping the Naughty by Nature song, "Hip Hop Hooray".
+In March 2020 after she and husband Tom Hanks contracted the coronavirus while filming in Australia and in self-quarantine and going "stir crazy", she filmed an Instagram video showing her rapping the Naughty by Nature song, "Hip Hop Hooray".
 The video went viral and reached Naughty by Nature's Vin Rock.
-After she and husband both fully recovered from virus, the two teamed up for a "Hip Hop Hooray" remix that benefit the MusiCares COVID-19 Relief Fund.
+After she had fully recovered from virus, the two teamed up for a "Hip Hop Hooray" remix to benefit the MusiCares COVID-19 Relief Fund.
 In July 2020, Wilson appeared on Jimmie Allen's Bettie James EP, collaborating on the song "When This Is Over" with Tauren Wells and The Oak Ridge Boys.
-Wilson collaborated with Allen again on her duets album Now & Forever, which was released in September 2022.
+In October 2020, Wilson was featured on the single "Pink" alongside Dolly Parton, Monica, Jordin Sparks and Sara Evans.
+The single was released in aid of Breast Cancer Research.
+In 2021 she contributed to the Blues Traveler rendition of "Crazy" on their album "Traveler’s Blues".

+On August 24, 2022, Wilson announced her duets album Now & Forever, a collection of 70s covers with male vocalists.
+Co-produced by Wilson and Matt Rollings, the album features Willie Nelson, Keith Urban, and Elvis Costello among other guests.
+The album, which was preceded by three singles (including "Songbird" which she performed with Josh Groban at Radio City Music Hall in April) was released on September 27.
+To promote the album Wilson performed on Good Morning America with Smokey Robinson and Later... with Jools Holland with Jackson Browne, and celebrated the release with a two week residency at Cafe Carlyle.
+The album was nominated for Self-Released Record of the Year at the 2023 Libera Awards.
+In December 2023, Barack Obama featured Wilson's song "Crazy Love" with Keith Urban on his list of favorite songs of the year.

-In 2022, Wilson collaborated with Sebastián Yatra on the single "Til You're Home" from the soundtrack to the film A Man Called Otto.
+In 2022, Wilson collaborated with Sebastián Yatra on the single "Til You're Home" from the soundtrack to A Man Called Otto.